jfishe/hand_soap/README.md

 shelf-stable--i.e., the oil and essential oils are less likely to break down over the course of a month at room temperature.

-The following recipe assumes a 12 ounce bottle and equal amounts of glycerin and oil (almond and fractionated coconut oil both work nicely).
+The following recipe assumes a 12 ounce bottle and equal amounts of glycerin and oil (almond and fractionated coconut oil ,summer[^fractionated_coconut_oil], both work nicely).
 The raw amounts are converted to milliliters and scaled for a 7 ounce (207 ml) bottle.
 Milliliters are convenient because, for liquids similar to water, grams and milliliters are the close to the same.
 I have a gram scale but do not have measuring spoons for the odd fractions of a teaspoon the recipe calls for.
 Measuring by weight is easier anyway.

+[^fractionated_coconut_oil]: Fractionated coconut oil may solidify at cooler temperatures: Under our kitchen sink (exterior wall), the bottle solidified well above the freezing temperature.
+We've relocated it to the bathroom vanity to see if it melts.
+  It's probably best to use almond oil in the winter.

 ### Ingredients